tokenshift/git-coin/README.md

 ```

 Or download the appropriate [release](https://github.com/tokenshift/git-coin/releases)
-for your platform and put it somewhere in your $PATH.
+for your platform, rename it `git-coin`, and put it somewhere in your $PATH.

 ## Usage